ImpulseDevMomentum/opencord/README.md

 # OpenCord

-A powerful TypeScript library for interacting with Discord as a user account.
+A powerful TypeScript library for interacting with Discord as a user.

 ## Installation